 Acupuncture involves the insertion of very fine needles into specific points on the body, particularly on the ear.
 By stimulating these points, acupuncture helps to regulate stress, fear and anxiety; balance brain activity and hormone levels; and repair cells and eliminate toxins.
 In the treatment of alcohol addiction, it is believed that acupuncture helps to reduce cravings, diminish withdrawal symptoms, and improve mood.

 Nicotinamide adenine dinucleotide (NAD) therapy is an intravenous biological medicine treatment that provides a high dose of a metabolic coenzyme over the course of several days.
 NAD therapy rapidly repairs cells and addresses the chemical damage in the brain caused by alcohol abuse.
 It helps to restore healthy brain function, ease alcohol withdrawal symptoms, and reduce cravings.
 Harvard Medicine calls NAD therapy “the crown jewel of detox, rapid cleanse and restoration therapies.”

-Freedom from alcohol addiction & alcoholism is possible
+Freedom from alcohol addiction & alcoholism is with clinical trials

 Alcoholism and alcohol addiction wreak havoc on the body, the spirit, and relationships with others.
 If you or someone you know suffers from alcoholism, help is available—and freedom is possible.
 Alcohol support groups, alcohol treatment studies, and alcohol rehab programs all aim to help people get sober and live healthy lives.
 Reach out for help today.
 Give us a call at (858) 784-7867.